ArthurBeznik/42_codam_Born2beRoot/README.md

 ## No graphical interface <a name="graph"></a>
 > Since it is a matter of setting up a server, you will install the minimum of services.
 For this reason, a graphical interface is of no user here.
 It is therefore forbidden to install X.org or any other equivalent graphics server.
+- **During eval:**
+> Ensure that the machine does not have a graphical environment at launch.
 Deselect **Desktop environment** and **GNOME** from **software selection** during the install in order to get a non-GUI Debian install.

 X.org = debian.org ?